 So you get a sense of how small my kitchen is… it measures just 3.60M x 2.5M.
 If I stretch my arms wide I can almost touch both sides of the room.
 When I moved in the layout was completely different which you can see in my post – kitchen makeover with befores and afters (look how blonde my hair is!)

 To give you a bit of background – it’s a teeny tiny space.
 It was very cramped with tatty old cabinets and very little in the way of practical storage.
 It had dark terracotta tiles and yellowing units.
-My sink was tucked into the left hand side of the kitchen in a corner which is a crime against desing.
+My sink was tucked into the left hand side of the kitchen in a corner which is a crime against design.

 I knew that within my small kitchen there was great potential.
 And now, despite its diminutive size, I have what I would consider a comfortable amount of storage.
 Not only that, it’s a light and bright space that I love cooking in.